ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 **3. Installation Pt.2:**<br>
 Go to your terminal and write the following commands:
-- For Node Modules: `npm install or npm i`
+- For node modules: `npm install or npm i`

-- For React Router: `npm install react-router-dom \nnpm install --save styled-components`
+- For react router: `npm install react-router-dom \nnpm install --save styled-components`

-- For React Stars: `npm install react-rating-stars-component --save`
+- For react stars: `npm install react-rating-stars-component --save`

-- For React Tippy: `npm install --save react-tippy`
+- For react tippy: `npm install --save react-tippy`

-- For React Icons: `npm install react -icons`
+- For react icons: `npm install react -icons`

 **4. Running the React application:**<br>
 Type the following command into your terminal: